Venkateshsandupatla/Venkateshsandupatla/README.md

 ### Hello Everyone,

-~ 🔭 I am interested in WebDevelopment. <br/>
+~ 🔭 I am interested in DevOps. <br/>
 ~ 😄 I love to integrate technologies and build projects. <br/>
 ~  :loop: I'm a persistent explorer of different technologies and dedicated to the process of learning. <br/>
-- 📫 Mail me at: venkateshsandupatla67@gmail.com
+- 📫 Mail me at: venkateshsandupatla97@gmail.com